-The Practical work/Project Report shall be submitted by the students in own handwriting in the College.
-The evaluation shall be made by the college on the basis of participation and record.
+The Practical work/Project Report shall be prepared by the students in own handwriting and then submitted in the College.
+The college on the basis of participation and record will forward the project report to the external examiner for evaluation at the time of viva.
+The evaluation shall be made by the external examiner on the basis of participation and record.
 The college after valuation shall be sent the diaries and marks to the University.
-The Principal may himself evaluate and allot marks on the record or may authorize any senior member(s) of the staff, for this purpose.
-In the later case The Principal shall countersign on the awarded marks.
 Viva-voce shall be conducted by the external examiner appointment by University.